The History of Memorial Day

 Memorial Day at the ASOM

 We hope that you have a wonderful holiday, while also remembering the reason behind it.
-As a reminder, the ASOM is open on Memorial Day, May 31st- so be sure to come and see “The American Prisoner of War Experience” exhibit currently on display in the temporary gallery of the Museum!
+As a reminder, the ASOM is open on Memorial Day, May 30th- so be sure to come and see “D-Day: Freedom From Above” exhibit!